Jyess/quizie/README.md

 </details>

 ## About
-This project was made during my internship at Evalandgo (now called Qwesteo).
-The goal was to get used to the Symfony framework in a context that is the closest to what I was going to work with.
+This project was made during my internship at Qwesteo.
+The goal was to get used to the Symfony framework in a context that is the closest to what I was going to work on.

 ### Built with
 [![Symfony][Symfony-img]][Symfony-url]